InstaPig/Customer_Segmentation_RFM_Analysis/README.md

 ## Business Scenario <a name="case"></a>
 Let's assume we are running a e-commerce company, and we would love to segment our customers.
 So that we can propose our pricing strategy for each group based on our findings on the customer segmentation.

+In this case, we will be using a set of transactional-level data, to extract the features based on clients' order history and perform further analysis.

 The data is available at: https://archive.ics.uci.edu/ml/datasets/Online+Retail+II